CoreLine76/OTP-BYPASS-and-SMS-BOT-V-3/README.md

 ✳️Localtonet Account

-✳️Installation is completely free.
-It's Full Setup.
+✳️Installation is completely paid.
+It is Full Installation.

 ✳️Twilio Account must be created in your own name.